solyoma/FalconBoard/README.md

         I used some icons [from PikaJian's Whitepad project](https://github.com/PikaJian) but no code was used from that project.
   Written in C++ with Qt (multi platform).
-  Both Visual studio project files and QtDesigner project files are included.
+  Both Visual Studio project files and a QtDesigner project files are included.

 *Compilation*: